 Every Japanese street bike, chopper, sport bike, dirt bike, Harley, enduro, streetfighter and scrambler has its own distinctive look and feel.
 One thing they have in common: the original seat rarely fits the rider.
 They rarely fit, because OEM motorcycle seats are never manufactured for you.
 They're made to fit an "average" body.

 The solution?
 A custom-fitted seat and high performance motorcycle upholstery from Mac's Upholstery.

 We sculpt and recover motorcycle seats to fit individuals.
 We lower, narrow or widen seats so everything feels just right.
 We fabricate and install special polymer gel seat pads to maximize your comfort.

-In addition to motorcycle upholstery, we also custom-fit seats and gel pads for ATVs, scooters, trikes, bicycles, race cars, riding mowers, trucks, cars, snowmobiles, helm seats, go-karts, wheelchairs, fork lifts, office furniture, equestrians, mattresses, floors and personal seats for sporting events.
+In addition to motorcycle upholstery, we also custom-fit seats and gel pads for ATVs, scooters, trikes, bicycles, race cars, riding mowers, trucks, cars, snowmobiles, helm seats, go-karts, wheelchairs, fork lifts, furniture, equestrians, mattresses, floors and personal seats for sporting events.